mgrman/BlazorWith3d/README.md

 - cleanup, refactor generator, too many things seemingly hardcoded and edge cases not handled (e.g. namespaces of messages, or if multiple apps are defined)

-- split unity packages/libraries by abstraction level (raw message, then typed message, then generated API)
+- split packages/libraries by abstraction level (raw message, then typed message, then generated API)

+- double check catching of exceptions as they happen in "native" code and do not always propagate properly

 ### Prio 3

-- optimization: if message has fields, generete singleton for it and ignore it in method/event parameters
-- to consider: the methods to invoke, do not need force the message, maybe create a overload where the fields themselves can be provided instead

 - add support for defining messages from other assemblies

-- double check catching of exceptions as they happen in "native" code and do not always propagate properly

 - consider some generic reactive dictionary or patch requests on object support
     - e.g. that both sides can instantiate kind of reactive dictionry and through generic messages they both can be kept automatically in sync, with changes always propagating to the other side